home-assistant-tutorials/09.toggle-card-lit/README.md

 ### Installation

 There are multiple approaches to install *Lit*.
-Visit it's homepage to learn more.
-In this tutorial we will ue the toolchain of the previous tutorial (*Node*, *Npm*) to get it running.
+Visit its homepage to learn more.
+In this tutorial we will use the toolchain of the previous tutorial (*Node*, *Npm*) to get it running.

 Open your shell inside the projects folder, for example `cd /workspaces/ha.core/config/www/tutor/09.toggle-card-lit`.
 Then call `npm install lit`.